 The boys and girls take New York

 Neeeewwww Yoooork!
-Well, we are back on U.S. soil and although I loved all the destinations we traveled to (link) it’s good to be back!
+We’re back on U.S. soil and while I loved all the destinations we traveled to, it feels good to be back!
 We couldn’t resist stopping in the iconic Big Apple for fun food, jaw dropping structures and a Broadway show.
 Is it strange that I was more excited to visit New York than I was for some of the countries across the globe?
 Maybe so, but it’s such a melting pot of culture!

 It was our trio meeting up with 4 of our friends from Utah so we had quite the group.
 It didn’t hold us back from doing as much as we could though!
 There are so many places to visit in NY I’d be impressed if you saw them all.
 I’ll include all the spots we made it to and planned to so you can pick and choose.